getml/getml.com/src/docs/user_guide/walkthrough/index.md

 ## Data Set

-The data set used in this tutorial consists of 2 tables.
-The so-called population table represents the entities we want to make a prediction about in the analysis.
-The peripheral table contains additional information and is related to the population table via a join key.
+The data set used in this tutorial consists of 2 tables: (I) the so-called population table represents the entities we want to make a prediction about in the analysis and (II) the peripheral table contains additional information and is related to the population table via a join key.
 Such a data set could appear, for example, in a customer churn analysis where each row in the population table represents a customer and each row in the peripheral table represents a transaction.
 It could also be part of a predictive maintenance campaign where each row in the population table corresponds to a particular machine in a production line and each row in the peripheral table to a measurement from a certain sensor.

 In this guide, however, we do not assume any particular use case.
 After all, getML is applicable to a wide range of problems from different domains.
-Use cases from specific fields are covered in other articles.
+Domain specific examples can be found in the [notebooks](https://github.com/getml/getml-demo/tree/master).

 ```python
 population_table, peripheral_table = getml.datasets.make_numerical(